drhcelik/pychemkin/doc/source/Introduction.rst

 Introduction
 ============

 What is **PyChemkin**? **PyChemkin**, in its core, inherites all Chemkin functionalities.
-However, in addition to providing a collection of Pythonic interfaces to Chemkin utilities and reactor models, **PyChemkin** adopts a few new concenpts to deliver enhanced user experiences within the Python framework.
+However, in addition to providing a collection of Pythonic interfaces to Chemkin utilities and reactor models, **PyChemkin** adopts a few new concepts to deliver enhanced user experiences within the Python framework.

 **PyChemkin** introduces a hierarchy of three key objects:
    1. the *Chemistry Set* object: collection of utilities that handle chemistry and species properties.